agntcy/slim-spec/draft-agntcy-slim.md

 discovery capabilities by binding the application a specific application namespace and service name.

-# Security Considerations

-Security is a paramount concern for SLIM, given the sensitive nature of the data being transmitted and the need for reliable access control.
-SLIM inherits security features from MLS, gRPC, and TLS, but also introduces new mechanisms to address its unique requirements.

-## Authentication and Authorization

-Authentication and authorization in SLIM are handled at the application level, leveraging the capabilities of the underlying MLS groups.
-Clients must authenticate themselves to the MLS Authentication Service, which issues credentials that are used to sign messages.
-These credentials are then used by other clients to verify the authenticity of the messages and the identity of the sender.

-Authorization policies determine what actions an authenticated client is allowed to perform, such as publishing or subscribing to specific channels.

 # RPC in Agentic Protocols and Relationship to Messaging

 Most agent-facing interfaces in use today—such as A2A and the Model Context